eddow/webgpgpu/docs/index.md

 - `ArraySizeValidationError` Occurs when arguments size are not fitting
 - `ParameterError` Mainly for parameter names conflicts &c.
 - `BatchError` Thrown when there was an error during batch execution
-- `CircularImportError` - TODO: finish and document imports
+- `CircularImportError` - Occurs on imports when circular imports occur

 ## Ecosystem